 A thyroid biopsy is done to:

 - Find the cause of a lump (nodule) found in the thyroid gland.
-Lumps in the thyroid gland may be found during a physical examination or seen on a thyroid ultrasound test or radioactive thyroid scan.
+Lumps in the thyroid gland may be found during a physical exam or seen on a thyroid ultrasound test or radioactive thyroid scan.

 How To Prepare